BartholomewKuma27/gameOfWords/README.md

-*part 1 of a design is ready
+*main part of a design is ready